ianderrington/genai/docs/Understanding/agents/rag.md

 Users should only access data that is appropriate for their application.
 However, including too much information might be unnecessary or harmful to retrieval if the [retrieval](#retrieval) cannot handle the volume or complexity of data.
 It is also crucial to ensure data privacy when providing data that might not be appropriate (or legal) to access.

 ### Indexing Data

-Indexing will involve Loading Data, Splitting data, Embedding Data, Adding Metadata, Storing the data.  identified data into
+Indexing will involve Loading Data, Splitting data, Embedding Data, Adding Metadata, Storing the data.

 #### Loading Data